oracle/rwloadsim/rwl/doc/QUEUEING.md

 in a control loop simulates a queuing system with an Erlang distributed arrival rate of x per second.
-Although rwloadsim does not actually have a queue, one will be simulated if you put the keyword "queue" in front of "every" or for all control loops if you supply the -Q option.
+Although rwloadsim does not actually have a queue, one will be simulated if you put the keyword "queue" in front of "every", or generally for all control loops if you supply the -Q option.
 Without this, the "every" option of control loops calculates when the next loop should start based on the start of the current loop.